-- 48.1 The Contractor will ensure that no workers are exposed to injury from the unexpected startup or release of stored energy systems. - 48.2 Contractors performing work on machinery or equipment where such hazards may exist will develop a LOTO program in accordance with this section as well as the following requirements: - 48.2.1 29 CFR 1910.147, The Control of Hazardous Energy (Lockout/Tagout) - 48.2.2 29 CFR 1926.417, Lockout and tagging of circuits, ANSI Z244.1, Control of Hazardous Energy Lockout/Tagout and Alternative Methods, and ANSI A10.44, LOTO for Construction. - 48.3 The LOTO document will be submitted as part of the Contractor's SP submittal to the BPA representative, for their review and acceptance.
+- 51.1 The Contractor will ensure that no workers are exposed to injury from the unexpected startup or release of stored energy systems. - 51.2 Contractors performing work on machinery or equipment where such hazards may exist will develop a LOTO program in accordance with this section as well as the following requirements: - 51.2.1 29 CFR 1910.147, The Control of Hazardous Energy (Lockout/Tagout) - 51.2.2 29 CFR 1926.417, Lockout and tagging of circuits, ANSI Z244.1, Control of Hazardous Energy Lockout/Tagout and Alternative Methods, and ANSI A10.44, LOTO for Construction. - 51.3 The LOTO document will be submitted as part of the Contractor's SP submittal to the BPA representative, for their review and acceptance. - 51.4 The Contractor will supply all required locks, tags, and devices required for locking out and tagging the machinery or equipment to be worked on.